 Healthcare administration degrees are conveniently stackable.
 The knowledge from a BHA can encompass what it takes to manage an entire department or unit of a hospital.
 An MHA adds on to that with depth that can give professionals the tools they need to manage an entire hospital, rather than just one unit.
 Incremental career advancements can coincide with incremental higher degree levels, and the material in each successive degree program is cumulative.

 It’s a great time right now to start down the path towards a career in healthcare administration.
-The US Department of Labor reports that in the decade leading up to 2028, these jobs are projected to grow by 18% – much faster than average.
+The US Department of Labor reports that in the decade leading up to 2033, medical and health administrator jobs are projected to grow by 29% – much faster than average.

 What does your day-to-day role entail?